vercel/modelfusion/README.md

 ### Logging and Observability

-ModelFusion provides an [observer framework](https://modelfusion.dev/guide/util/observer) and [out-of-the-box logging support](https://modelfusion.dev/guide/util/logging).
+ModelFusion provides an [observer framework](https://modelfusion.dev/guide/util/observer) and [logging support](https://modelfusion.dev/guide/util/logging).
 You can easily trace runs and call hierarchies, and you can add your own observers.

 #### Enabling Logging on a Function Call